kwwxis/Saccharose/README.md

               Application would be accessed at http://localhost:3002/
           * No SSL on custom domain name:
               ```dotenv
-              VHOST=genshin-data-explorer.localhost
+              VHOST=saccharose.localhost
               VHOSTED=1
               HTTP_PORT=80
               SSL_ENABLED=false
               ```
-              Application would be accessed at http://genshin-data-explorer.localhost/
+              Application would be accessed at http://saccharose.localhost/

     3. **Genshin Data Setup**